nginxinc/nginx-gateway-fabric/docs/proposals/README.md

 - Provide a common place to discuss design, architecture, and impacts of a particular change.
 - Document design ideas, tradeoffs, and decisions for historical reference.

+## When to Write an Enhancement Proposal

+You should only write an Enhancement Proposal if a maintainer has requested one for a particular issue.
+All enhancement requests should start as an idea on [GitHub Discussions](https://github.com/nginxinc/nginx-kubernetes-gateway/discussions).
+Not all enhancement requests will require an Enhancement Proposal.
+For example, here are some examples of requests that may not need an Enhancement
+Proposal:

+* Gateway API features.
+However, some larger Gateway API features may require Enhancement Proposals if they require significant changes to the architecture of the code.
+* Small changes (validation, documentation, fixups).
+It is always possible that the maintainers will determine a "small" change ends up requiring a Enhancement Proposal.

 ## Process

 The diagram below shows the Enhancement Proposal process: